 DSLs will ensure that they are aware of, and familiar with, any relevant local policies, procedures and contact points/names which are available to support schools in responding to youth produced sexual imagery.

-Cox Green will make the initial referral to the RBWM Single Point of Access (SPA).
+Cox Green will make the initial referral to the relevant Borough (RBWM/Bucks/Slough) Single Point of Access (SPA).